BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page9.md

 # Other States
 The lose state will follow a similar format, but for organizational and performance purposes, the cutscene and game states have slightly different structures.
 ## goToCutScene
 The cutscene is set up normally along with the gui; however, what we do while in this state is what allows our game to be loaded properly.
-If you take a look at the [_goToCutScene]() function, the [scene setup]() is the same, but [scene finished loading]() is different.
+If you take a look at the [_goToCutScene](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/app.ts#L292) function, the scene setup is the same, but [scene finished loading](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/app.ts#L557) is slightly different.
 Notice how we don't have the hideLoadingUI.
 For now, you can actually put this in, but in the final version I actually removed it since I hide it once my animations have finished loading and then trigger it to show once we've completed the dialogue, but the game is still loading.

 The most important aspect is what we do after that:
 ```javascript